petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 At this point I needed to create a new image derived from that one that installed the additional dependencies with `pip`.
-So I created a new Docker environment and added a build stage to a fresh DVC pipeline with [Calkit](https://github.com/calkit/calkit)
+So I created a new Docker environment for the project and added a build stage to a fresh DVC pipeline with [Calkit](https://github.com/calkit/calkit)
 (a tool I've been working on inspired by situations like these):